Clicky

 Top Pet-Friendly Colleges in the United States

-These colleges allow animals in pet-friendly residence halls, on campus premises. and student housing:
+These colleges allow animals in pet-friendly residence halls, on-campus premises and in student housing:

 Case Western Reserve University (Cleveland, Ohio)